An Ocean of Minutes

-How long would you wait for love to return?
-In the vein of The Time Traveller's Wife and Station Eleven, a sweeping and unforgettable love story of a couple who are at once weeks and many years apart.
+What would you give to recover the past?
+In the vein of The Time Traveler's Wife and Station Eleven, a bittersweet and unforgettable love story of a couple who are at once weeks and many years apart.

 All they have is the promise of a future together: they will find each other again in twelve years' time, in Galveston, Texas, where the sea begins.

 But when something goes wrong and Polly arrives late, Frank is nowhere to be found.
 Completely alone, Polly must navigate a terrifying new world to find him, and to discover if their love has endured.

 An Ocean of Minutes is a devastating and timely novel about courage, yearning, the cost of holding onto the past - and the price of letting it go.

 'A profound meditation on the inhumanity of class and the limits of love...This is a story about the malleability of time, but at its core lives something timeless'

 'A buoyant, compelling tale ranging from the everyday beauty of falling in love to a frightening vision of a dystopian present day... boundless and dynamic'

 Jennie Melamed, author of Gather the Daughters

 Thea Lim's writing has been published by the Southampton Review, the Guardian, Salon, the Millions, Bitch Magazine, Utne Reader and others, and she has received multiple awards and fellowships for her work, including artists' grants from the Canada Council for the Arts and the Ontario Arts Council.

 She holds an MFA from the University of Houston and she previously served as nonfiction editor at Gulf Coast.